 - Scar tissue or skin and muscle loss: Patients with scarring, tissue grafting or tissue loss may not be candidates for a BKA.
 Such patients may not have adequate skin or muscle to heal a wound or to use an artificial leg.

 - Limited knee function or knee pain: Patients who cannot straighten their knee or have pain and giving way at the knee may find it difficult to use an artificial leg.

 - Patients who already do not walk or stand due to other reasons may not benefit from a BKA.

 If amputation is being considered, a team approach should be used.
 This often means meeting with numerous specialists.
 This may include your orthopaedic surgeon; your medical doctor, who can make sure you are healthy for surgery; a prosthetist, someone

 who specializes in making artificial limbs; a physical therapist; and a rehab doctor.
 Support groups and patients with similar problems who have undergone amputation can be excellent resources before and after surgery.

-leg is amputated at a level that removes as much damaged tissue as possible.
+During surgery, the leg is amputated at a level that removes as much damaged tissue as possible.
 There is no single length of amputation that will work for all patients.
-In general, several inches of leg bone below the knee are required in order for an artificial leg
+In general, several inches of leg bone below the knee are required in order for an

 artificial leg to be properly fit.
 There is not an advantage to a very long residual leg as it does not improve the ability to fit and wear an artificial leg.